 1. Agave Plant

 Because of some similarities, it is easy to confuse agave plants with the aloe family.
-The agave species has succulent leaves.
+The agave species have succulent leaves.
 They are thick with pointed ends for protection against harsh weather, making them look like those of the aloe family.

 Also, it has fibrous roots similar to the aloe family, which makes them attach itself to hard surfaces where it can create a good support system.
 This feature enables them to survive periods of drought without water.
 Most species of agave, especially the agave striata species, look like the aloe vera plants.